odaata/capstone/.junie/guidelines.md

 ### Deployment Plan

 - **Deployment Guidelines:**
-    - Program ID is defined in `Anchor.toml`
+    - Program ID is defined in `Anchor.toml` as "Bvw5aYMCJDM1136hC5GLqmtq1LbsqSKEgC4owCQj9ZYm"
     - Use Anchor for program deployment
     - Document any changes to program IDL